jwkvam/bowtie/doc/architecture.rst

 Bowtie Application
 ------------------
-There are a few aspects to any Bowtie application.
+There are a few key parts to any Bowtie application.

 1. Define the components in the app and any global state, e.g.::